Spelling test time can be one of the most anxiety-provoking parts of the school day.

 Other people have a stronger phonological area which makes them better at breaking down the words into individual sounds.

-The understanding that everyone's brain is slightly different significantly changed the way that I teach spelling.
+The understanding that everyone's brain is slightly different - plays a great role!

-Once I realized that my old ways weren’t working, I had to come up with a better way to help my students learn to spell.
+I realized that my old ways werent working anymore!
+I had to come up with a better way to help my students learn to spell.

-This past school year, I was blessed with twenty-four new computers for my students to use during the school day.
+This past school year, I got twenty-four new computers for my students to use during the school day.

 Access to technology has slowly transformed my teaching in all areas, including spelling instruction.

-But it didn’t happen just because of the computers, a systematic change had to be made.
+But it didnt happen just because of the computers, a systematic change paved the way.

 First, I transitioned from paper to online spelling tests.